 Today’s garden layout is greatly influenced by the changes Bishop Terrick made in the late 18th century.
 He relandscaped the garden to take advantage of the river views and created the current walled garden, incorporating an earlier Tudor wall.

 Over the centuries parts of the estate were sold or donated for public use, including the land for Bishop’s Park and the neighbouring allotments.
 The estate was eventually reduced to the 13 acre garden that surrounds the house today.

-Find out more about the restoration and renewal of Fulham Palace.
+Find out more about the garden.